rehmatworks/gplaydl/readme.md

 ## Command Line Utility to Download APK Files
 Download APK files from Google Play Store to your PC directly.
 A command line implementation of [NoMore201/googleplay-api](https://github.com/NoMore201/googleplay-api/)

-## Web-based APK Downloader
-I've launched an awesome <a href="https://apkbucket.net/apk-downloader/">web-based APK downloader here</a> that you can use to download APK files to your PC directly from Google Play Store.
-It supports split APKs as well and the download links from Google servers are directly served to you.

 ### Installation
 `pip3 install gplaydl`